Sunhaloo/Obsidian-Publishing/Learning/C Programming Language/C Basics/Functions and Procedures - C.md

 # What is a Function / Procedure?

-Again, I am not going to write things that I have already written in the past ( *this is why I used Obsidian!* ).
+Again, I am not going to fucking write things that I have already written in the past ( *this is why I used Obsidian!* ).
 Here is the link to [[Functions and Procedures - Python#What is a Function / Procedure? | Python's Function and Procedures]]

 But just remember that: